DirectStandards/timplus-server-boot/Clustering.md

 docker start timplus-redis
 ```

-Assuming you use the setting above, you can connect to the Redis instance using the following configuration in your application.yml or bootstrap.yml file substituting in the correct ip address or node name.
+Assuming you use the example above, you can connect to the Redis instance using the following configuration in your application.yml or bootstrap.yml file substituting in the correct ip address or node name.

 ```
 spring: